-US Open: Sister act clash as Serena plays Pliskova
+Meet Karolina Pliskova: A rival sister act

 Story highlights

-(CNN)Serena and Venus Williams have defined tennis this century, but they are not the only successful double act in the women's game.
+On Saturday, Karolina will play in her first grand slam singles final, taking on Germany's Angelique Kerber -- who will end Serena Williams' record-equaling 186-week reign in the top spot when the new rankings are released Monday.

+It is the first time Karolina has been past the third round of a major tournament, while Kristyna failed to get through the qualifying matches.

-Ever since they first picked up a tennis racket aged four in the Czech Republic, identical twins Karolina and Krystina Pliskova have been making a name for themselves with their strong serves.
+Ever since they first picked up a tennis racket aged four in the Czech Republic, the Pliskovas have been making a name for themselves with their strong serves.
 Now 24 years of age, they are both junior grand slam champions and have won three doubles titles together on the women's tour.

-The tenth-seeded Karolina, who plays Serena in the US Open semifinals on Friday, remembers watching the Williams sisters with her sibling when they were little.
+Karolina, who beat Serena 6-2 7-6 (7-5) at Flushing Meadows Thursday to follow up her earlier success over Venus, remembers watching the Williams duo with Kristyna when they were little.

-"The first memory about the sisters was that they had this thing on their hair," Karolina said after easing past Croatian Ana Konjuh to reach her first grand slam semifinals.
+"The first memory about the sisters was that they had this thing on their hair," she said after beating Croatian Ana Konjuh to reach her first grand slam semifinal.
 "I think it was Venus, and it somehow broke and it was everywhere on the court."

 "So that's the first memory about them.
 And then obviously they are there for so many years and they have so many titles together.
 And especially Serena now.
 She's just one of the best players in the world, so it would be honor to play her."